Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "...I mean…that’s different, somehow."
 He fidgeted in place and scratched at his calf with his other foot.
 "I feel like this costume is almost *more* revealing than being butt naked."

 ...Well, he *sort of* had a point, there.
-It added emphasis in all the right places, after all...not that he needed it, but who was she to turn down some sneaky boy-candy enhancement?
+It added emphasis in all the right places, after all... not that he needed it, but who was she to turn down some sneaky boy-candy enhancement?

 Al demurred and instead opted for a bit of flattery.
 "Hush.
 You fill those superhero tights out *perfectly,* babe.
 Can’t us girls enjoy flaunting our man a bit?"

-He grumbled at that, but, well...the idea was clearly getting to him.
+He grumbled at that, but, well... the idea was clearly getting to him.
 He grumbled and adjusted his tights, which he tried to play off like he was bending down to pull on his boots...

 "Hmm, getting second thoughts there, babe?
 We might need to take care of that later…"